 A speech and language therapist (SLT) might:

-Everyone working together to encourage the child or young person to practice their speech and language skills regularly, will often give the best results.
+Everyone working together to encourage the child, will often give the best results.

 ECCH SLT's will always provide individual, person-centred advice.
 It is highly likely that the advice your child receives will be different from the advice given for another child.
 Every assessment and plan is individually made to meet a child’s needs.

-The primary aim of the ECCH SaLT service is to maximise each child’s ability to communicate, when their skills have not developed as well as expected.
+The primary aim of the ECCH SaLT service is to maximise each child’s ability to communicate.
+This is when their skills have not developed as well as expected.

 The SaLT service might include: